The Office of Diversity and Inclusion is committed to advancing diversity, equity and inclusion at all levels of the college.

 • Create tools for ALANA student clubs (and others) to improve communication and collaboration among groups, encourage co-sponsorship of events, and promote practices that improve event turnout.

 While the work of the committee was telling and efforts were made to implement the recommendations, in November 2015, a student leader, Joy McBride, President of the Afro American Society, remarked that, “Canisius sucks when it comes to diversity.”
-John J. Hurley, President of Canisius College, followed up with the student and in 2016, he met with the Afro American Society.
+John J. Hurley, President of Canisius University, followed up with the student and in 2016, he met with the Afro American Society.
 More than forty members shared their experiences and called for more intentional efforts to address race and racism within the institution.

 In a memo to the college community, President Hurley called for the creation of a campus task force to focus on addressing race.
 The work of the campus-wide diversity task force inspired a Student Racial Diversity Team, which led to the development of a second campus climate study.
 This survey was administered in the spring of 2018, with approximately 800 respondents.
 Unlike the 2014 study, the 2018 study included the experiences of faculty and staff.
 Many of the issues and concerns expressed by students in 2014 held true for the survey conducted in 2018.